The Best Botanical Gardens for Bird-Watching

 Love to look at birds and plants?
 Grab your binoculars and head to these bird-friendly botanical gardens around the country.

 Botanical gardens are most known for their beautifully landscaped grounds and lavishly themed gardens.
 But did you know they are also superb places to watch birds?
 These gardens provide green space and water where birds can rest, feed, bathe and drink.
-To make these public places even more attractive to birds and bird-watchers, garden staff and volunteers are creating native gardens, erecting man-made nesting boxes, leading nature walks and teaching classes on gardening for birds.
-Here are a few places where you can blend your love of botanical and avian treasures.
+To make these public places even more attractive to birds and bird-watchers, garden staff and volunteers are creating native plant gardens, erecting man-made nesting boxes, leading nature walks and teaching classes on gardening for birds.
+Here are a few botanical gardens where you can blend your love of plants and birds.

 Established as a teaching, living plant museum, the University of California Riverside Botanic Gardens has hosted 200 bird species within four miles of trails winding through native riparian habitats and exotic gardens.
 In spring, hooded orioles visit the maroon blossoms of the honeybush in the South African garden.
 The online UCR Avian Project offers photos and details of bird species at the garden, located on the university campus.

 Mendocino Coast Botanical Gardens in Fort Bragg, California, has attracted more than 150 species of birds to its 47 acres of coastal, marine and inland habitats.
 The Mendocino Coast Audubon Society leads early bird and beginning bird walks year-round.

 Discover beach birds and the best beach birding locations.

 Urban Botanical Gardens